The bestsellers bundle (save 10%)

 Sterile wipes and plasters

-Before you start your HIV and syphilis test, use the wipes to clean your fingertip.
+Before you start to take a blood sample, use the wipes to clean your fingertip.
 You might need a small plaster for your fingertip.

 Small lancets